willcl-ark/lightningtenna/README.md

 1) On MESH start C-Lightning.

 1) Watch them communicate via mesh network proxy.

-    N.B: Only mesh transmissions will be hexdumped to the terminal output.

 1) Pay an invoice.
 If testing, you can use `python testpay.py` to grab a testnet blockstream satellite invoice and try to pay it using Lighting-rpc.